Maker-Bot999/Maker-Bot999/README.md

 ## Running this project

-1. Run this the way you would with any code on the Jetson, through the jupyter notebook.
+1. Run this the way you would with any code on the Jetson, through cmd on the Nano itself

 [View a video explanation here](video link)